facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### single_tags
-These are tag names that never have a closing tag.
+A list of tag names that never have a closing tag.

 ```js
     // Tags that never have a closing